Quantum phases and spectrum of collective modes in a spin-1 BEC with spin-orbital-angular-momentum coupling: Collective Excitation Spectrum

-The order-parameter fluctuation $\delta \Psi(r,\phi,t)$, and hence density and spin fluctuations, can be constructed with the Bogoliubov quasiparticle amplitudes $u$ and $v$ corresponding to the frequency $\omega$ of the mode { as $\delta \psi_j(r,\phi,t) \propto e^{i(l_z+S_z+l_q)\phi}\left[u_j(r) e^{-i\omega t}-v_j^*(r) e^{i\omega t}\right]$.} In the excitation spectrum in Fig.~\ref{inter_spect}(c) at $\Omega_0=1$, the density- and spin-dipole modes' frequencies are $\omega_{\rm D}=1$ and $\omega_{\rm SD}=0.08$, respectively, and the density- and spin-breathing modes' frequencies are $\omega_{\rm B}=1.97$ and $\omega_{\rm SB}=0.37$, respectively.
+In the excitation spectrum in Fig.~\ref{inter_spect}(c) at $\Omega_0=1$, the density- and spin-dipole modes' frequencies are $\omega_{\rm D}=1$ and $\omega_{\rm SD}=0.08$, respectively, and the density- and spin-breathing modes' frequencies are $\omega_{\rm B}=1.97$ and $\omega_{\rm SB}=0.37$, respectively.
 One can see that the density-dipole, density-breathing, and spin-dipole modes encounter avoided crossings, whereas the spin-breathing mode does not.
-This observation agrees with the density and spin-density fluctuations evaluated along the $\phi = 0$ line and shown in Figs.~\ref{fluctutation}(A)-(F).
+This observation agrees with the density and spin-density fluctuations evaluated along the $\phi = 0$ line and shown in Figs.~\ref{fluctutation}(A)-{(D)}.
 For the density-dipole mode with $\omega_{\rm D}=1$, both density and spin channels are excited as is seen from $\delta \rho(r,\phi =0,t)$ and $\delta F_\nu(r,\phi =0, t)$ in Fig.~\ref{fluctutation}(A), where $\nu = x,y,z$.
-Similarly, number density, longitudinal, and transverse magnetization densities oscillate in time, corresponding to the spin-dipole mode in Fig. \ref{fluctutation}(B), and density-breathing mode ends up exciting both the number and transverse magnetization densities in Fig. \ref{fluctutation}(C).
+Similarly, number density, longitudinal $(F_z)$, and transverse magnetization ($F_x, F_y$) densities oscillate in time, corresponding to the spin-dipole mode in Fig. \ref{fluctutation}(B), and density-breathing mode ends up exciting both the number and transverse magnetization densities in Fig. \ref{fluctutation}(C).
 On the other hand, the spin-breathing mode excites the spin channel alone in Fig. \ref{fluctutation}(D).
 The density- and spin-quadrupole modes too excite both the density and spin fluctuations which are not shown.
+This mode mixing indicated by both density and spin fluctuations is absent in quasi-one-dimensional SO-coupled BECs where any collective excitation yields either density or spin fluctuations \cite{PhysRevA.106.013304}.
 The nomenclature of the modes in Figs. \ref{inter_spect}(a)-(c) is consistent with the density, $\delta\rho(x,y,t)$, and longitudinal magnetization density, $\delta F_z(x,y,t)$, fluctuations corresponding to density, breathing, and quadrupole modes in Fig. \ref{fluctuation1T} shown at $t=0, T/4, T/2, 3T/4$, and $T$ instants, where $T$ is the period of the collective excitation.

 Next, we study the excitation spectrum as a function of $N$ for $c_1/c_0 = -0.0046$.
 Here first, we fix $\Omega_0$ to $0.3$, where a phase transition from phase I to II occurs at $N = 5700$.
 The excitation spectrum, in this case, for phase I and II are shown in Fig.~\ref{natom_rb}(a) and (b).
 The same for $\Omega_0 = 3$ is shown in Fig.~\ref{natom_rb}(c), where phase II is the ground state phase with no phase transition.
 The modes in phase II are, again, either non-degenerate or with two-fold degeneracy.
 For SOAM-coupled $^{23}$Na BEC with $c_0 = 121.35$ and $c_1=3.8$ the excitation spectrum, which is not shown here, is similar to the spectrum in Fig.~\ref{natom_rb}(c) with some quantitative differences attributable to different $c_1$ values.